 You can help by sending us your humpback whale photos

 We welcome all photos of humpback whales where tail patterns are showing.
 We are interested in photos from all of Greenland.
 Please, send us your photos with information on where and when the photos were taken, as accurate as possible.
-You will receive information about the whale once we have matched it to our catalogue.

 Photos can be send to: firstname.lastname@example.org